FOSSalyze/privacy-friendly-iframe/README.md

 3. Change `id`, `class` and `name` that should be positioned on the `<iframe>` to `iframe-id`, `iframe-class` and `iframe-name` respectively.

 By default, the user will be asked and informed about the transfer of information before it occurs.
 However, you can also customize the appearance and behavior accordingly.

+## Download

+You can download this software on the [release page](https://github.com/FOSSalyze/privacy-friendly-iframe/releases).
+The README will assume the usage of the production output.

 ## Example Usage